barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 * breaking up of complex scenarios in multiple files, and
 * testing in a cycle of (setup data) → API call → (assert result) → (update data) → API call → (assert result)

+Dashboard after multiple data uploads.
 ![Uploaded data](../assets/images/openbanking/06-data.png)
-> Dashboard after multiple data uploads

 **Dynamic**
 This is an auto-provision of values (users, transactions,…) based on some statistical parameters.